University of Pennsylvania: Notable people

-Penn alumni, faculty and trustees include those who have distinguished themselves in the sciences, academia, politics, business, military, sports, arts, and media.
+Penn alumni, trustees, and faculty have included eight Founding Fathers of the United States who signed the Declaration of Independence, seven who signed the United States Constitution, and 24 members of the Continental Congress.

-Since its founding, Penn alumni, trustees, and faculty have included eight Founding Fathers of the United States who signed the Declaration of Independence, seven who signed the United States Constitution, and 24 members of the Continental Congress.
+Penn alumni or faculty also include three United States Supreme Court justices (William J. Brennan, Owen J. Roberts, and James Wilson) and four Supreme Court justices of foreign nations: Ronald Wilson of the High Court of Australia, Ayala Procaccia of the Israel Supreme Court, Yvonne Mokgoro of the Constitutional Court of South Africa, and Gerard Hogan of the Supreme Court of Ireland.

-Penn alumni include two presidents of the United States (William Henry Harrison, (Note: William Henry Harrison studied medicine at Penn from 1790 until his father died in 1791; after his father's death Harrison left the University to join the army.) and Donald Trump), 32 U.S. senators, 163 members of the U.S. House of Representatives, 19 U.S. Cabinet Secretaries, 46 governors, and 28 State Supreme Court justices, 36 billionaires, and as of 2023 there have been 38 Nobel laureates affiliated (see List of Nobel laureates by university affiliation) with the University.
+Alumni

-Prior to becoming president of the United States, Joe Biden was a Benjamin Franklin Presidential Practice Professor at University of Pennsylvania, where he led the Penn Biden Center for Diplomacy and Global Engagement, a center focused principally on diplomacy, foreign policy, and national security.
+Penn alumni include two presidents of the United States (William Henry Harrison (Note: William Henry Harrison studied medicine at Penn from 1790 until his father died in 1791; after his father's death Harrison left the university to join the army.) and Donald Trump), 32 U.S. senators, 163 members of the U.S. House of Representatives, 19 U.S. Cabinet secretaries, 46 governors, and 28 State Supreme Court justices, 36 billionaires, and as of 2023 there have been 38 Nobel laureates affiliated (see List of Nobel laureates by university affiliation) with the university.